 The Organization: Large Desktop as a Service (DaaS) Provider with Over 1,000 customers

-The Organization’s Infrastructure: VMware vSphere, Citrix XenDesktop, Azure
+The Organization’s Infrastructure: VMware vSphere, Citrix XenDesktop, Microsoft Azure

 This desktop as a service provider (or DaaS provider) has delivered DaaS desktops to users via Citrix XenDesktop from their local data center for several years.
-However, the influx of new VDI customers has driven demand to a level that they could not sustain in their existing model.
+They selected Goliath several years ago for their on-premises data center and in doing so reduced support tickets by 50%.
+Now, the business is growing, and with the influx of new VDI customers, they need to expand into the public cloud and they selected Microsoft Azure.

 Procuring and provisioning datacenter resources was slow and not able to keep pace with growth.
-As a result, a strategic decision was made to deliver desktops from the cloud or DaaS by going Azure-hosted DaaS as a platform.
-One of the challenges was that this change to their DaaS architecture would not happen overnight and a hybrid approach including Microsoft Azure was necessary for the foreseeable future.
+As a result, a strategic decision was made to deliver desktops from the cloud or DaaS by going to Microsoft Azure-hosted DaaS as a platform.
+One of the challenges was that this change to their DaaS architecture would not happen overnight and a hybrid approach including Microsoft Azure and the on-premises environment was necessary for the foreseeable future.

-On the topic of cloud desktops, resource monitoring needed to be focused on consumption, ensuring that the deployment was consistently “tuned” so Azure-hosted DaaS monitoring could stay cost-effective.
-Furthermore, it was critical to have deep visibility into XenDesktop and XenApp at the virtual session level to ensure that DaaS end user experience was not impacted in any way, regardless of where the workloads lived (cloud desktops or on-premises).
-Finally, the Azure-hosted DaaS monitoring solution needed to be scalable and dynamic, as workloads would be shifting from on-premises to the cloud gradually.
+On the topic of cloud desktops, resource monitoring needed to be focused on consumption, ensuring that the deployment was consistently “tuned” so Azure-hosted Citrix DaaS monitoring could stay cost-effective.
+Furthermore, it was critical to have deep visibility into XenDesktop and XenApp at the virtual session level to ensure that DaaS end-user experience was not impacted in any way, regardless of where the workloads lived (cloud desktops or on premises).
+Finally, the Azure-hosted Citrix DaaS monitoring solution needed to be scalable and dynamic, as workloads would be shifting from on premises to the cloud gradually.

-The Solution: Hybrid Azure DaaS Monitoring to Keep a Handle on Cloud-Based Workloads
+The Solution: Hybrid Azure Citrix DaaS Monitoring to Manage and Troubleshoot Cloud-Based Workloads

-Fortunately for the DaaS provider, the on-premises and cloud monitoring solution that they needed was already in place.
-Over a year ago the company selected Goliath Performance Monitor and the Goliath Application Availability Monitor for monitoring Citrix XenApp and the other aspects of their DaaS architecture.
+Fortunately for the Citrix DaaS provider, the on premises and cloud monitoring solution that they needed was already in place.
+Over a year ago, the company selected Goliath Performance Monitor and the Goliath Application Availability Monitor for monitoring Citrix XenApp and the other aspects of their DaaS architecture.

-The solution proved to be a robust technology that was a perfect fit for their multi-tenant infrastructure.
-Trouble tickets have been reduced by 50% in the past year, quantifying the impact of the technology.
-One of the key attributes of the technology that allows for DaaS architecture and delivery infrastructure troubleshooting and root cause identification is the ability to see the entire infrastructure at a 50,000 FT view (see image below) and then when alerted, drill down into the layers of the Citrix infrastructure to identify root cause — even to an individual user’s session.
+The solution proved to be a robust technology that was a perfect fit for its multi-tenant infrastructure.
+Trouble tickets have been reduced by 50% in the past year, quantifying the value of the technology.
+One of the key attributes of the technology that allows for DaaS architecture and delivery infrastructure troubleshooting and root cause identification is the Automatic Citrix Discovery and Dependency Map which enables IT to see the entire infrastructure at a 50,000 FT view (see image below) and then, when alerted, drill down into the layers of the Citrix infrastructure to identify root cause — even to an individual user’s session.

 Real-Time Alerting on Resource Consumption for Microsoft Azure